 Natural gas is a hydrocarbon gas mixture primarily composed of methane.
 It should not to be confused with which is another type of odorless gas.
-It can be found by itself or in association with oil, and is one of the cleanest, safest and most useful forms of energy in our day-to-day lives.
+It can be found by itself or in association with oil, and is one of the safest and most useful forms of clean energy.

-According to the US Energy Information Administration (EIA), natural gas is the most widely used fuel for space heating in the US; it has also started to beat out coal as the top fuel for power generation.
-Even so, demand for natural gas in the US and around the world can be volatile, as it is very much dependent on the weather.
+The US Energy Information Administration (EIA) says natural gas is the most widely used fuel for space heating in the US; it has also started to beat out coal as the top fuel for power generation.
+Even so, demand for natural gas around the world can be volatile, as it is very much dependent on the weather.

-Prices for natural gas can also be volatile, in large part because demand can be unpredictable.
-However, for some investors natural gas remains an exciting frontier and potentially lucrative portfolio addition.
-Read on for a more in-depth look at why natural gas investing can be compelling, and for a brief overview of how to start investing.
+However, for some investors, natural gas investment remains an exciting frontier and potentially lucrative portfolio addition.
+Read on for a more in-depth look at why natural gas investing can be compelling and for a brief overview of how to start investing.

 Natural gas investing: Market outlook

-As mentioned, volatile natural gas demand often leads to big spikes and declines in natural gas prices.
-However, at the end of 2017, analysts thought a decrease in natural gas production could reduce inventories and drive up demand; other experts expected prices to remain low over the next few years.
+As mentioned, volatility in natural gas demand often leads to big spikes and declines in natural gas prices.
+At the end of 2017, analysts thought a decrease in natural gas production could reduce inventories and drive up demand; other experts expected prices to remain low over the next few years.

-Of course, any number of factors could lead the natural gas market outlook to change.
+Of course, any number of factors could cause the natural gas sector outlook to change.
 A key part of the picture that investors will want to be aware of is US President Donald Trump’s pledge to make energy a central part of his agenda, evidenced by the tariffs and levies he has instituted.

-All of that uncertainty may be daunting, but investors interested in the natural gas space should not necessarily be discouraged.
+All of that uncertainty may be daunting, but investors interested in the potential of natural gas investment should not necessarily be discouraged.
 After all, while prices for the fuel can reach incredible lows, they can also climb to incredible highs, which no doubt affects companies in the sector.

 Natural gas investing: ETFs, futures and stocks

-According to CommodityHQ, the most popular natural gas ETFs include: the United States Natural Gas Fund (ARCA:UNG), the Teucrium Natural Gas Fund (ARCA:NAGS) and the First Trust ISE Revere Natural Gas ETF (ARCA:FCG).
+According to CommodityHQ, the most popular natural gas ETFs include the United States Natural Gas Fund (ARCA:UNG) and the First Trust ISE Revere Natural Gas ETF (ARCA:FCG).
 It is worth noting that some ETFs offer exposure to both the oil and gas markets simultaneously.

-Lastly, investors can opt to invest in companies involved in the natural gas market.
+Lastly, investors can opt to invest in gas companies involved in the natural gas market.
 As with ETFs, many companies that are exploring for or producing natural gas are also focused on oil.
-It is difficult to find companies that are focused purely on natural gas.
+It is difficult to find companies that are aimed purely at natural gas.

 Don’t forget to follow us @INN_Resource for real-time news updates!